Flowering in Conversation, Halekulani Gallery, Honolulu, Hawaiʻi

-This exhibit included five paintings based on the figure and a collaborative activity in the studio where guests create a single flower arrangement as a group.
+This exhibit included five paintings and a collaborative performance where participants created a single flower arrangement as a group.

 Colors create rhythm through the collective of hands that arrange and flower; the image of a woman from Courbet placed inside an open conversation between flat spaces of color and transparent layers of paint; floral variety in mink, king and pincushion protea, anthuriums with tulips and mums; this is a world of painting based on relationships.

 My art practice involves a collaboration with others through group flower arranging.
 Together participants create a single flower arrangement inside the studio.
 Paintings, materials for still life, a variety of cacti, and an abundance of natural light fill the space.